processone/docs.ejabberd.im/content/admin/configuration/listen.md

 -   Port 5280 is serving the Web Admin and the HTTP-Bind (BOSH) service in all the IPv4 addresses.
 Note that it is also possible to serve them on different ports.
 The second example in section [Managing: Web Admin](/admin/guide/managing/#web-admin) shows how exactly this can be done.
-A request handler to serve MQTT over Websocket is also defined.
+A request handler to serve MQTT over WebSocket is also defined.

 -   All users except for the administrators have a traffic of limit 1,000Bytes/second